juandie019/poke-front/README.md

 npm install
 ```

+## Before run

+Create a .env following the .env.example struture
+Note: API_URL should be the url where the backend is runing see 1.0

 ### Compiles and hot-reloads for development

 ```
 npm run dev
 ```

+### 1.0 backend project

 You will need to run this backend on your machine:
 https://github.com/juandie019/poke-back